 If you work in an office are in a cold climate, it’s easy to skip SPF.
 However every dermatologist I’ve ever talked to lists it highly and says they themselves don’t leave the house without it.
 If you don’t spend a lot of time in the sun and don’t see the need, find a facial moisturizer that includes SPF.
 Then you have it taken care of in one step.

-Taken together these steps should help you to gradually improve your face’s skin texture and feel more confident in your own skin.
+Taken together these steps should show you how to improve skin texture and feel more confident daily.